Usage & Examples

 What It Can't Do

-I built a lot of tools, but I'm not delusional.
+274 tools is a lot, but let's not get delusional.
 There are limits:

 | Can't Do | Why |